Dmitriy Bunin

 The Atlas icons set features an SVG variable format and code packages for React, Flutter, and Vue.
 It also includes a Figma plugin to help you easily find and add Atlas icons to your Figma canvas.

 Boxicons is a sleek open-source icon pack for designers and developers, created as an alternative to Material Icons.
-Like most icon sets, Boxicons come in two styles: solid (filled) and outlined, with 1,600+ icons in total.
+Like most icon sets, Boxicons come in two styles: solid (filled) and outlined.
+The pack contains 1,600+ icons.

 As a special bonus, Boxicons includes custom logo icons for popular brands and apps.
-The package includes SVG as well as icon font formats, such as WOFF2, WOFF, and TTF.
+The package also includes SVG and icon font formats, such as WOFF2, WOFF, and TTF.

 Carefully crafted open-source icons with filled and outlined styles icons by the Craftwork team.